-- 80. The proposed General Dental Council model applies the principle of risk and proportionality to the process itself the thoroughness of the check increases as registrants progress through the stages (please see section 6). - 81.
-The proposed General Medical Council model is noteworthy in incorporating multi-source feedback into the process and it is useful to consider whether such a approach would be meaningful and add benefit in the context of the professions regulated by the HPC (please see section 9). - 82.
+The proposed General Dental Council model applies the principle of risk and proportionality to the process itself - the thoroughness of the check increases as registrants progress through the stages (please see section 6).

+The proposed General Medical Council model is noteworthy in incorporating multi-source feedback into the process and it is useful to consider whether such an approach would be meaningful and add benefit in the context of the professions regulated by the HPC (please see section 9).

 The costs of these proposed models have not yet been fully assessed but have the potential to be significant.
 Any HPC approach to revalidation would need to be based on a thorough cost analysis, compared to an analysis of the demonstrable benefits of additional regulation (please see section 7).

-6. Risk
+5 Risk

-- 1. The White Paper states that: 'Revalidation is necessary for all health professionals, but its intensity and frequency needs to be proportionate to the risks inherent in the work in which each practitioner is involved.' (paragraph 2.29) - 2.
-We have considered whether there is evidence of risks of harm to public safety amongst the professions regulated by the HPC that are not sufficiently mitigated by existing mechanisms and which therefore might indicate some kind of additional regulation is necessary. - 3.
+The White Paper states that: 'Revalidation is necessary for all health professionals, but its intensity and frequency needs to be proportionate to the risks inherent in the work in which each practitioner is involved.' (paragraph 2.29)

+We have considered whether there is evidence of risks of harm to public safety amongst the professions regulated by the HPC that are not sufficiently mitigated by existing mechanisms and which therefore might indicate some kind of additional regulation is necessary.

 The White Paper included a table which highlighted some areas which might indicate whether a registrant was higher or lower risk (Appendix 3).
-The following observations can be made: - The areas have some intuitive basis but such assumptions would need to be supported by clear evidence related to the professions regulated by the HPC. - The table suggests a homogeneity of practice environment which may not always exist within some settings. - The table is not exhaustive other factors such as age and gender are also known to be important. - There are potentially a number of logistical obstacles to any risk based approach particularly around the logistical difficulty of capturing reliable information about the practice of registrants and the possible impact upon areas of practice considered 'high risk'. - 4.
+The following observations can be made:

+- The areas have some intuitive basis but such assumptions would need to be supported by clear evidence related to the professions regulated by the HPC; - The table suggests a homogeneity of practice environment which may not always exist within some settings; - The table is not exhaustive other factors such as age and gender are also known to be important; and - There are potentially a number of logistical obstacles to any risk based approach - particularly around the logistical difficulty of capturing reliable information about the practice of registrants and the possible impact upon areas of practice considered 'high risk'.

 Furthermore, risk in the context of health care arises not only from risks associated with poor performance (i.e. harm resulting from shortcomings in competence).
-It also arises from human errors (i.e. wrong diagnosis of serious diseases) and organisational dysfunction or error to leading system failures in care (i.e. deaths due to infection in hospital). - 5.
-Taking a risk based approach is both complex and challenging without evidence to guide the parameters that might be used to calculate risk of harm to service users. - 6.
-This section is sub-divided into three areas: - Fitness to practise (paragraphs 7 to 43) - System risks (paragraphs 44 to 47) - Professionalism (paragraphs 48 to 57)
+It also arises from human errors (i.e. wrong diagnosis of serious diseases) and organisational dysfunction or error to leading system failures in care (i.e. deaths due to infection in hospital).

-&lt;sup>9 Department of Health, Good Doctors, Safer Patients (2006).

-6.1.
+Taking a risk based approach is both complex and challenging without evidence to guide the parameters that might be used to calculate risk of harm to service users.

+This section is sub-divided into three areas:

+- Fitness to practise;

+- System risks; and

+- Professionalism.

+5.1.
 Fitness to practise

-- 7. The group considered data from the fitness to practise process as evidence of risk indicators amongst the professions regulated by the HPC (as well as evidence which might support a rationale for revalidation). - 8.
+The group considered data from the fitness to practise process as evidence of risk indicators amongst the professions regulated by the HPC (as well as evidence which might support a rationale for revalidation).

 This section compares the proportion of complaints received in particular areas, against other information available from the Register.
+In 2007 - 08, 422 complaints were received about registrants.
 As the number of complaints is statistically small relative to the HPC Register as a whole, the numbers involved in the proportions described is correspondingly small.
-In 2007/2008, 422 complaints were received about registrants.

-Data on overall trends
+5.1.1 Data on overall trends